RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 removeNonDigits - removes all non-digits from the matched value removeNonAlphanumericCharacters - removes all non alphanumeric characters from the matched value removeNonWordCharacters - same as removeNonAlphanumericCharacters, but allows underscore.
-Removes anything that's not a number, letter, or underscore from the matched value. removePoundSign - removes all occurrences of #s from the matched value removeWhiteSpaces - removes all continuous sequences of any white space characters from the matched value replaceWhiteSpacesWithSpace - replaces all continuous sequences of any white space characters in the matched value with a single space
+Removes anything that's not a number, letter, or underscore from the matched value. removePeriod - removes all occurrences of . from the matched value removePoundSign - removes all occurrences of #s from the matched value removeWhiteSpaces - removes all continuous sequences of any white space characters from the matched value replaceWhiteSpacesWithSpace - replaces all continuous sequences of any white space characters in the matched value with a single space